wbailey/wbailey.github.io/nextup.md

 * the myth of the coding leader

+* You need to give in order to receive
+- empathy can be learned

 * The Evil of the Back Channel Reference
 - ruins a persons career
 - Doesn't consider context